MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-phone-authenticate.md

 ## Configure sign-in using Microsoft Authenticator app

+​​> [!NOTE]
-**Note:** Starting with Windows 10 Team 2020 Update, users can use their preferred email aliases in Azure AD, as well as their User Principal Name (UPN), to sign in using Microsoft Authenticator.
+​​> Starting with Windows 10 Team 2020 Update, users can use their preferred email aliases in Azure AD, as well as their User Principal Name (UPN), to sign in using Microsoft Authenticator.
 For example, a user can use either their preferred alias (John.Doe@contoso.com) or their UPN (jdoe@contoso.com) to sign in.

 The Microsoft Authenticator app helps you sign-in to Surface Hub using your mobile device.
 To configure sign-in using Microsoft Authenticator: